Ultraviolet Radiation (UVR) and the UV Index

 - reflected from the environment

 Some surfaces reflect large amounts of UVR onto skin and eyes.
-Snow reflects as much as 80%.
+Snow reflects as much as 80 percent.
 Other surfaces which reflect large amounts are white paint, light coloured concrete, water and sand.

 What factors affect UVR levels?The amount of UVR varies depending on how much of it is absorbed in the atmosphere.
 Absorption is least and UVR levels are highest when the sun is high in the sky and the sun's rays take the shortest path to earth.
 Absorption is also affected by the ozone level and the cloud cover.
 The amount of UVR you receive differs depending on: